Bioinf42/Medicago_R108_v3_genome_transcriptome_build/README.md

 markdown

-# *Medicago truncatula* R108 genome V3 T2T Nodule Transcriptome Pipeline
+# *Medicago truncatula* V3 T2T R108 nodule transcriptome: tutorial & pipeline

 ---
 ## Overview
-This pipeline processes unstranded paired-end RNA-seq data to build a transcriptome for *Medicago truncatula* R108 root nodules, also reffered to as *Medicago littoralis*.
+This pipeline processes unstranded paired-end RNA-seq data to build a transcriptome for *Medicago truncatula* R108 root nodules, also referred to as *Medicago littoralis*.
 It performs quality control, trimming, alignment to the R108 V3 T2T reference genome, transcript assembly, merging, and comparison to the reference annotation, producing a comprehensive nodule transcriptome for downstream analysis.
-It provides it in a docker container to be used on any sytsem.
+A filtering step is also included to remove lowly expressed transcripts.
+The pipeline is packaged in a Docker image for reproducibility and deployment ease.

 ---
 ## Table of Contents